zainibeats/truefa-py/docs/README.md

 # TrueFA-Py Documentation

-This directory contains comprehensive documentation for the TrueFA-Py project.
+This directory contains comprehensive documentation for the TrueFA-Py project

 ## Documentation Index